 BLUE DOLPHIN CHARTERS

-Blue Dolphin Charters offers a Poipu Whale Watching Tour on a 65’ catamaran.
+Blue Dolphin Charters offers a Poipu Whale Watching Tour on a 65′ catamaran to explore Kauai’s South Shore.
 From November through March, you can book this tour to see the whales, drink unlimited Mai Tais and beer, and look for other wildlife.
-The guides will provide you with hydrophones, too!
+The guides will provide you with hydrophones, too so you can enjoy some of the best whale watching on Kauai!

 On your way back to the port, enjoy a deli buffet with unlimited drinks.
 Between snorkeling, scuba diving, and sightseeing from the charter all day, you’ll have plenty of chances to see dolphins and whales.